Dylan Carlson Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.60 team ERA ranks third among all MLB pitching staffs.
+- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.60).

-- Yankees pitchers combine to rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).
+- Yankees pitchers combine to give up 87 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Severino (1-2) takes the mound for the Yankees in his eighth start of the season.
-He's put together a 5.25 ERA in 36 2/3 innings pitched, with 32 strikeouts.
+- The Yankees are sending Severino (1-2) out to make his eighth start of the season.
+He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Texas Rangers, when he went six scoreless innings while giving up five hits.
+- In his last appearance on Saturday, the righty threw six scoreless innings against the Texas Rangers while surrendering five hits.

-- The 29-year-old has put up an ERA of 5.25, with 8 strikeouts per nine innings, in seven games this season.
-Opponents have a .271 batting average against him.
+- In seven games this season, the 29-year-old has amassed a 5.25 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.